Trimble Navigation results miss Street as farm product sales fall

-Navigation software maker Trimble Navigation Ltd's (TRMB.O) quarterly profit missed analysts' expectations as a severe winter in North America hurt sales of its agriculture-related products.
+Navigation software maker Trimble Navigation Ltd (TRMB.O) reported a quarterly profit below analysts' expectations as a severe winter in North America hurt sales of its agriculture-related products.

 Trimble also forecast second-quarter adjusted profit of 38-42 cents per share, below average analysts' estimate of 45 cents per share.